kubernetes-hy/kubernetes-hy.github.io/pages/completion.md

 Next you will continue to work on the course in the Moodle online learning platform.
 Please follow the instructions below to gain access to the course’s Moodle space:

-1. **Enrollment.** Enroll yourself on the course through the Open University <https://www.avoin.helsinki.fi/palvelut/esittely.aspx?o=135660523>
+1. **Enrollment*.** Enroll yourself on the course through the Open University <https://www.avoin.helsinki.fi/palvelut/esittely.aspx?o=135660523>

 2. **Link and key.** You will receive the Moodle-link and the course key through email after course enrollment.